tugbaot/simple-iptv/README.md

 - Clear list: clear current channels
 - Double click to play
 - Reorder the channels by dragging the TV icons

-You can change many things, see:
-- config.txt for various changes to the look & layout
-- theme.xml for the colorscheme

 ### Tips
 - If you don't want to run from the command line: